opsmekanix/Authen-Krb5-Effortless/README.md

 Authen-Krb5-Effortless

-This module is a subclass to Authen::Krb5, and adds an 'Effortless' interface to authenticate against a KDC server.
+This module is a subclass to Authen::Krb5, and adds an 'Effortless' interface to authenticate against a Kerberos Domain Control server.
 It's intention is to provide a kinder means of integrating Kerberos tickets with your application.
-While there is Authen::Krb5::Simple, Authen::Krb5::Simpledoesn't support keytab authentication.
+While there is Authen::Krb5::Simple, Authen::Krb5::Simple doesn't support keytab authentication.

 As I really needed both passphrase and keytab authentication, I wrote a module to subclass Authen::Krb5.
-I hope someone finds this module helpful.
+After releasing this module to CPAN, I became aware of Authen::Krb5::Easy and that it supports keytab for authentication.
+I still belive Authen::Krb5::Effortless has merit as it combines both keytab and passphrase authentication in a single module.

 REQUIREMENETS

 Carp is used for warnings and errors.
 Authen::Krb5 needs to be installed as this is a subclass.
-In addition, because I'm using a pragma introduced with perl 5.10.1, I am enforcing the use of that version.
+In addition, I'm using the parent pragma introduced with perl 5.10.1.
+One can download the 'parent' module from CPAN if using earlier versions of perl.

 INSTALLATION